Township-of-Clearmount/Municipal-Council/LEGISinfo/Motions/M-4 Motion to establish a committee to create a government budget for the 2025-26 fiscal year.md

 # M-4 Motion to establish a committee to create a government budget for the 2025-26 fiscal year

-**Establishing a committee to create a government budget for the 2025-26 fiscal year**

 *As amended, on the floor*

 *Adopted 18 December 2024*